 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Take in the Architecture at Portofino Shopping Center

 The Venetian architecture, complete with Roman-style statues and fountains, makes this shopping destination unique.
 It’s like it was picked right out of Italy and landed in the heart of Texas.
-The sprawling shopping center offers about 60 different restaurants and stores, including both chain and independent retailers.
+The sprawling shopping center offers more than 40 different restaurants and stores, including both chain and independent retailers.
 It’s a great way to spend an afternoon, whether you choose to shop ‘til you drop or grab a coffee, sit by the fountain and people watch.

 Grab a Bite at Local Restaurants